Precolonial Mauritania: Almoravids

-With the death of Ibn Yassin in 1059, leadership of the movement in the south passed to Abu-Bakr Ibn-Umar, amir of Adrar, and to Yusuf ibn Tashfin in the north.
-Under Ibn Tashfin, the Berbers captured Morocco and founded Marrakech as their capital in 1062.
+With the death of Ibn Yassin in 1059, leadership of the movement in the south passed to Abu-Bakr Ibn-Umar, emir of Adrar, and to Yusuf ibn Tashfin in the north.
+Under Ibn Tashfin, the Almoravids captured Morocco and founded Marrakech as their capital in 1062.

 By 1082 all of the western Maghrib (to at least present-day Algiers) was under Almoravid domination.
 In 1086 the Andalusian emirates, under attack from the Spanish Christian king Alfonso and the Christian reconquest of Spain, called on Ibn Tashfin and his Berber warriors to cross the Strait of Gibraltar and come to their rescue.
 The Almoravids defeated the Spanish Christians and, by 1090, imposed Almoravid rule and the Maliki school of Islamic law in Muslim Spain.

 In Mauritania, Abu Bakr led the Almoravids in a war against Ghana (1062–76), culminating in the capture in 1076 of Koumbi Saleh.
 This event marked the end of the dominance of the Ghana Empire.

 But after the death of Abu Bakr in 1087 and Ibn Tashfin in 1106, traditional rivalries among the Sanhadja and a new Muslim reformist conquest led by the Zenata Almohads (1133–63) destroyed the Almoravid Empire.

 For a short time, the Mauritanian Sanhadja dynasty of the Almoravid Empire controlled a vast territory stretching from Spain to Senegal.
 The unity established between Morocco and Mauritania during the Almoravid period continued to have some political importance in the 1980s, as it formed part of the basis for Morocco's claims to Mauritania.
 But the greatest contribution of the Sanhadja and the Almoravids was the Islamization of the western Maghrib.
 This process would remain a dominant factor in the history of the area for the next several centuries.